fieldsoftheworld/ftw-baselines/README.md

   Download the FTW dataset.

 Options:
+  -o, --out TEXT        Folder where the files will be downloaded to.
+Defaults
+                        to './data'.
   -f, --clean_download  If set, the script will delete the root folder before
                         downloading.
-  --root_folder TEXT    Root folder where the files will be downloaded.
-                        Defaults to './data'.
   --countries TEXT      Comma-separated list of countries to download.
 If
-                        'all' is passed, downloads all available countries.
+                        'all' (default) is passed, downloads all available countries.
   --help                Show this message and exit.
 ```

-Unpack the dataset using the `unpack.py` script, this will create a `ftw` folder under the `data` after unpacking.
+Unpack the dataset using the `unpack` command, this will create a `ftw` folder under the `data` after unpacking.

 ```
-ftw data unpack --help
-    Usage: ftw data unpack [OPTIONS]
+Usage: ftw data unpack [OPTIONS] [INPUT]

   Unpack the downloaded FTW dataset.
+Specify the folder where the data is located via INPUT.
+Defaults to './data'.

 Options:
-  --root_folder TEXT  Root folder where the .zip files are located.
-Defaults
-                      to './data'.
   --help  Show this message and exit.
 ```

 ### Examples